lotcz/theSeed/doc/beehive.md

 feed small bugs to the ants to pass

-gather nectar from water lillies, avoid carnivourous plant
+gather nectar from water lilies, avoid carnivorous plant

 level 5